-In our conversations with new clients and friends we meet when we’re working in Europe and the UK, we often find there is some apprehension about the process when buying property in America, as for many people it’s a complete unknown.
-Happily, we’re able to reassure everyone we talk to, because the process is actually incredibly transparent, simple and easy – when compared with a lot of European countries.
+In our conversations with new clients and friends we meet when we’re working in Europe and the UK, we often find there is some apprehension about the process when buying a home in Florida, as for many people it’s a complete unknown.
+Happily, we’re able to reassure everyone we talk to because the process is actually incredibly transparent, simple, and easy – when compared with a lot of European countries.

-To help clarify just exactly what’s involved in the sale process we’ve put together this guide to buying Florida property, to really demonstrate how simple it is.
-For a more in depth explanation of every single part of the process, from finding a property to renting it out, please check out our book Your Guide to Florida Property Investment for Global Buyers.
+To help clarify just exactly what’s involved in the sale process we’ve put together this guide to buying Sarasota home, to really demonstrate how simple it is.
+For a more in-depth explanation of every single part of the process, from finding a property to renting it out, please check out our book Your Guide to Florida Property Investment for Global Buyers.

-We’ve written at length, and constantly advise our readers, that hiring a Realtor to represent them is the most important decision they will make (other than the house) when buying Florida property.
+We’ve written at length, and constantly advise our readers, that hiring a Realtor to represent them is the most important decision they will make (other than the house) when buying Florida real estate.
 Read more about how the right Realtor will smooth the process, and how it costs you nothing as a buyer here.
 But trust us, this is the important first step.
-The right expert will ensure you have every bit of information at your fingertips as you begin your search, and steer you through every possible aspect of the property purchase process.
+The right expert will ensure you have every bit of information at your fingertips as you begin your search, and steer you through every possible aspect of the house or condo purchase process.

 Step 2 – Find a Property